gpeterson406/GreenwoodBanner_Book/_book/01-preface.md

 We could estimate the standard deviation similarly using the formula you might remember from introductory statistics, but that will only work in very limited situations.
-To use the real power of R this semester, we need to work with data sets that store the Basically, we need to store observations in named vectors (one dimensional arrays) that contain a list of the observations.
-To create a vector containing the four numbers and assign it to a variable named *variable1*, we need to create a vector using the function ``c`` which means "combine the items" that follow, if they are inside parentheses and have commas separating the values, as follows:
+To use the real power of R this semester, we need to work with data sets that store the observations for our subjects in *variables*.
+Basically, we need to store observations in named vectors (one dimensional arrays) that contain a list of the observations.
+To create a vector containing the four numbers and assign it to a variable named *variable1*, we need to create a vector using the function
+``c`` which means "combine the items" that follow, if they are inside parentheses and have commas separating the values, as follows:

 ```r